lorikayman/RebisTheory/rebis_theory.md

 We have to point out that wardens are called here as colossi, reminding of the [Call of the Colossi](https://wiki.spiralknights.com/Call_of_the_Colossi).
 There, the colossi were seemingly tortodrones, or tortomega, [who were calling for tortodrones on a Long Migration](#veiled-tortodrone-homeland), as we have previously explored there [fall to Undercorp](#the-titans-tortomega-the-fall).
 [Warden Helm](https://wiki.spiralknights.com/Warden_Helm) is also described as `The helm of the Stalwart Spiral Wardens is said to give great comfort to other knights.
 Nothing says "here comes the cavalry" like the sight of these iron giants taking to the battlefield`, associating wardens to giants.

 The further element, linking trojans and wardens is found in the [announcement itself](https://forums.spiralknights.com/en/node/95960): `Spiral Wardens are well known for being guardians and protectors, sworn to put the safety of others before their own.
 Are you up to the challenge of becoming one of these brave champions?
 If you are, you need to look the part!
 Through February 3rd, 2014, get distinctive Spiral Warden horse head costume items in Colossal Prize Boxes!
 (Or if you want a touch of corruption in your life and you'd rather look like a Trojan, you can do that too.*) Contents of the Colossal Prize Box may include: Warden Armors and Helms; Trojan Tail accessory; Baleful Aura; Prismatic Ruinous Crystal accessory; Fireworks in every box!
-Read all the details right here. * Is it creepy to want the corrupted look?
-Asking for a friend.` ([Onward to the Year of the Horse!](https://forums.spiralknights.com/en/node/95960)).
+Read all the details right here.` ([Onward to the Year of the Horse!](https://forums.spiralknights.com/en/node/95960)).

 This directly characterized trojans as corrupted, which follows our suggestion of them being falling under corruptive, or ruinous influence.
-Yet, the name "ruinous" is vague as it does explicitly the reason for the corruption, but makes strong implication to be the catalyst for it.
+Yet, the name `ruinous` is vague as it does explicitly the reason for the corruption, but makes strong implication to be the catalyst for it.

-We would lean to this idea of the crystal being the catalyst, rather than a symptom, but given presence of other dark matter instances, it seems less likely even with the entire plot of corrupted tortodrones.
+We would lean to this idea of the crystal being the catalyst, rather than a symptom, but given presence of other dark matter instances - of Carnavons' and Lord Vanaduke's claws, it seems less likely even with the entire plot of corrupted tortodrones.

 We made previously a suggestion of the sigils either summoning the crystal or securing it, but, as tortodrones are constructs, it should be also considered.

-Lastly, there is Arkus, who also possess such crystal.
+Lastly, there is Arkus, who is also in possession of dark matter crystal.
 As our idea of him physically perishing sometime during his traversal of Clockworks seems to thin, he would have no case of an intervention, through which a crystal could've been embedded.

-[Baleful Aura](https://wiki.spiralknights.com/Baleful_Aura#Baleful_Aura) is one which is most seen on tier 2 trojans, suggesting it being as important to the laws of this affliction, as the ruinous crystal.
+Trojan's [Baleful Aura](https://wiki.spiralknights.com/Baleful_Aura#Baleful_Aura) is one which is most seen on tier 2 trojans, suggesting it being as important to the laws of this affliction, as the ruinous crystal.

 Lastly, there the [Warden Armor](https://wiki.spiralknights.com/Warden_Armor) in its design, chestpiece specifically, is identical to the redwood chestpiece design of tier 1 trojans.

-Considering so far all of those aspects, it seems evident that __long time ago, Spiral Wardens were transformed into trojans of the Legion of Ur__ before even Skylark and Iron Hulk crash landed on Cradle.
+Considering so far all of those aspects, we belive, that a long time ago, __Spiral Wardens were transformed into trojans of the Legion of Ur__ before even Skylark and Iron Hulk crash landed on Cradle.
 This time would precede Almire, as Lord Vanaduke had to return with this legion, but not after the it would be sealed in the Underworld by Valkyries.
+The transformation, which had to happen then, could potentially be similar to one Arkus has to go through, as he already identified as a fiend.

+As mentioned earlier, we will make the second iteration of this concept, as we approach Shadow Lairs.

 ##### Vanaduke's Mask and Immortality <span class="through-curse">Through Curse</span>